SAP-samples/teched2022-IN280/exercises/ex3/ex35/readme.md

-# Exercise 3.5 - Search a failed message under tracking
+# Exercise 3.5 - Search for a failed message

 In this exercise, you will search for a failed message that is part of the integration scenario *ExternalWorkforce* in the *tracking* section of *Integration & Exception Monitoring*